taw00/howto/howto-configure-firewalld-and-fail2ban-for-linux.md

 [DEFAULT]
 # Ban hosts for one hour:
 bantime = 3600
 # I'm really mad.
-Ban them for 24 hours (the default):
+Ban them for 24 hours:
 #bantime = 86400

 # Flip the comments here if you use iptables instead of firewalld